 Rosacea treatment: Can light therapy reduce symptoms?

 Light therapy involves repeat treatments to maintain improved skin appearance.
-Side effects are usually minimal.
-They can include temporary redness, loss of skin color and bruising in the treated area.
+Side effects are usually minimal and may include temporary redness, loss of skin color and bruising.

 More research is needed to determine how long the light therapy treatments are effective for rosacea and what the long-term risks might be.
 If you experience persistent rosacea, talk with your doctor to see if light therapy is an option for you.